greedythib/cme241-thibaudb/README.md

       }
 }
 ```
-## `./processes` folder
+## `./code` folder

+* processes

 This folder contains Python files for the implementation of Markov Processes, Markov Reward Processes and Markov Decision Processes.
 All these processes are modelled as Python `class`.
 Here, the objective is to define objects that will be used in Dynamic Programming and Reinforcement Learning algorithms.
 The structure of these classes is incremental where `_MP_` class is the basis for all other processes.

+* DP (Main Dynamic Programming algorithms)

+* RL (Main Reinforcement Learning Algorithm)

+** algorithms for prediction

+** algorithms for control

+** algorithms for value approximation (prediction only)

+* `option_pricing.py` (code for pricing European and American options)

+* `run_predicitions.py` (code for running predictions with DP and RL algorithms)

+* utils

+** `sampling.py'

+Functions to generate sequence of episodes given a MDP and Policy.

+** Helper code for the algorithms above

 ### Usage